IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 ===================  =============  ===========

 Detailed description of ``termsOfUseAndAccess`` object passed to set terms of use and access conditions on a file.
-To build a valid object you must pass temsType and all available and required parameters for a given termsType.
+To build a valid object you must pass termsType and all available and required parameters for a given termsType.

 ==========================  =======  ===========